CS102-Classroom-Notes-and-Assignments/quiz-3-practice/README.md

 Review of pointers and arrays: https://www.youtube.com/watch?v=ASVB8KAFypk

 ### General Questions
 1. What is a pointer?
-    - A pointer is a variable that contains the address of a variable.
 2. Why should we use pointers?
-    - Pointers allow us to create more compact and efficient code
 3. How are pointers and arrays related?
 4. What data type should a pointer be?